Ubisoft's Watch Dogs movie adaptation stars Talk to Me's Sophie Wilde

-Ubisoft Montreal’s Watch Dogs is getting turned into a movie.
-New Regency will make the film, which will star Talk to Me and Everything Now‘s Sophie Wilde.
+Ubisoft Montreal’s Watch Dogs video game series is getting turned into a movie.

-Mathieu Turi is directing the film from the original screenplay written by Christie LeBlanc, who’s known for the Netflix thriller Oxygen.
+New Regency will make the film and it will star Talk to Me and Everything Now‘s Sophie Wilde.
+Mathieu Turi is directing the film based on the original screenplay written by Christie LeBlanc, who’s best known for the Netflix thriller Oxygen.

-Currently, the plot is being kept under wraps, but considering the video game itself, Watch Dogs is known for following different hacker protagonists working with DedSec, a hacking collective group.
-DedSec’s goal is to expose the corruption in the world, especially considering large corporations.
-The player usually has access to their city’s central Operating System (ctOS) and must be stealthy and combative to take down crime bosses, other hackers and more.
+Currently, the plot is being kept under wraps, but considering the video game itself, Watch Dogs, is known for following different hacker protagonists working with DedSec, a hacking collective group, we at least have an idea of what the movie’s story could be.
+DedSec’s goal is to expose the corruption in the world, especially large corporations.
+The player usually has access to their city’s central Operating System (ctOS) and is tasked with taking down crime bosses, other hackers and more in a stealthy way.

-Watch Dogs was first released in May 2014.
+Watch Dogs first released in May 2014.
 A sequel, Watch Dogs 2, came in 2016, with the third title, Ubisoft Toronto’s Watch Dogs: Legion, launching in 2020.

 Image credit: Ubisoft